WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-history-api.md

 ## Motivation

-A cold start means that Push SDK running for the first time on a device without any cached state.
+A cold start represents the Push SDK running for the first time on a device without any cached state.
 The account that is used for `enableSync` of PushClient API may already have some kind of history (pushSubscriptions, pushMessages).
 The HistoryAPI's purpose is to restore history and state after a cold start.

 Note: Launching a client after 30 days of inactivity is also considered a cold start